rbykov04/rb-kos-research/doc/3-peport-port-microhs.md

 This is because in our small system we don't have posix support.
 In KasperskyOs stdout implemented with virtual filesystem "vfs" (special process).
-Without this stoud doesn't work.
-So we will use stderr instead.
+Without this stdout doesn't work.
+So we will use stderr instead (looks like a hack in libc kasperskyOS).

 ## Let's run